 Where will I stay?

-Volunteers sleep in the houses where they are assigned to work.
+Volunteers typically sleep in the houses where they are assigned to work.
 Most volunteers have their own room, though it’s possible that two volunteers might share a room (especially in summer, when we tend to have the most volunteers).
 Volunteer bedrooms are private, either in a volunteer section of the house or with a door that can be locked.
 Accommodations are simple, in keeping with the spirit of the house.
 They usually contain a twin bed and a dresser or shelves for clothes.

 Do I have to be Catholic?

-Annunciation House accepts volunteers from all faith backgrounds (including the lack of a faith background), and the organization is committed to respecting the faiths of our volunteers and guests alike.
+Annunciation House accepts volunteers from all faith backgrounds (including the lack of a faith background), and the organization is committed to respecting the faiths or nonbelief of our volunteers and guests alike.
 There is no proselytizing in the houses.
-More can be found about the spirituality of the work here [LINK TO FAITH AND SPIRITUALITY IN THE HOUSES.
 At the same time, Catholicism is central to the history and life of the houses.
-Most of our guests are Catholic, and the houses are firmly rooted in the Catholic tradition.
-While volunteers do not need to be Catholic, they must be open to the organization’s Catholic identity.
-For example, Mass is a critical component of the house life, shared with guests and with the volunteer community during special services or gathers, and volunteers are expected to attend.
+Most of our guests are Catholic, and the houses are firmly rooted in Catholic social justice teaching.
+While volunteers do not need to be Catholic, or religious at all, they must be comfortable with the organization’s Catholic identity.
+For example, Mass is a critical component of the community life, shared with guests and with the volunteer community during special services or gathers, and volunteers are expected to attend.
 For some, participation is part of deepening their Catholic faith.
 For others, attendance allows time to reflect on their own personal spiritual journey.
 For still others, going to Mass is primarily an expression of solidarity with our guests and a chance to build community with the volunteers.

 I’ve heard about the violence in Juarez.
 Will I be safe?

-It is true that Ciudad Juarez is one of the most violent cities in the world, a heart breaking reality that has touched the lives of many of our guests and community members.
-At the same time, El Paso remains one of the safest cities in the United States, with one of the lowest violent crime rates in the country.
+It is true that Ciudad Juarez has been, in recent years, one of the most violent cities in the world.
+This is a heart-breaking reality that has touched the lives of many of our guests and community members.
+Meanwhile, El Paso remains one of the safest cities in the United States, with one of the lowest violent crime rates in the country.
 This reality underscores the deep divide between the two cities and countries, a divide that exists contrary to our physical proximity, interconnected existence, and shared humanity.
 Safety can never be guaranteed on either side of the border, of course–the mass shooting in the summer of 2019 proves this, in ways we are still grappling with.
-In any case, with regard to Juarez, volunteers are not required to cross the border or placed in situations that the organization considers unsafe.
+In any case, with regard to Juarez, volunteers are not required to cross the border nor are they placed in situations that the organization considers unsafe.
 At times, we do have some volunteers stationed in Juarez; these are typically people who have been with us for some time and who opt in to serving across the border.